aurelia/aurelia/docs/user-docs/templates/repeats-and-list-rendering.md

 {% endcode %}

 {% hint style="info" %}
-Aurelia will not be able to observe changes to arrays using the `array[index] = value` syntax.
+Aurelia cannot observe changes to arrays using the `array[index] = value` syntax.
 To ensure that Aurelia can observe the changes on your array, use the Array methods: `Array.prototype.push`, `Array.prototype.pop`, and `Array.prototype.splice`.
 {% endhint %}

 ### Ranges Syntax